 Table of Contents

-Knowing how much power a home server consumes can be substantial.
-Especially if it runs 24 hours a day.
+For a homeserver, power consumption is an important factor, especially when it runs around the clock.
 As already described here, I have an Ubuntu server which, according to Brennenstuhl energy meter (Amazon affiliate link), now only consumes 7 watts.

 Ergebnis